iNeedABox/Generative-String-Art/README.md

     pip install -r requirements.txt
     ```

-   > [!CAUTION]
-   > These guides might seem helpful but they don't cover all possible configurations slash preferences.

 ## Run Python Script

 Once you have completed all the previous steps and confirmed that Python is installed on your system, you're just one step away to see it in action.
 To run the project, use the following commands in your terminal or command prompt: